 In new schools and schools where the bylaws cannot be located, creating the PA/PTA bylaws must be the first order of business after the election of the mandatory officers.
-When drafting your PA/PTA’s bylaws, the best place to start is the DOE’s PA/PTA Bylaws Template, which is available in a number of languages on DOE website’s Parent Leadership – PA/PTA Resources page.
+When drafting your PA/PTA’s bylaws, the best place to start is the DOE’s PA/PTA Bylaws Template, which is available in a number of languages on the DOE website.
 Your bylaws need not be limited to the provisions in the template — many PA/PTAs craft their bylaws to address the work and nature of their particular organizations.
 However, according to CR A-660, certain parts of the template must be followed.

 The following processes must be outlined in the bylaws: